DevEpos/abap-code-search-tools/README.md

   ZADCOSET_SEARCH           | ABAP Report for executing the code search

 - **/src/adt**
-  Implementation of the ADT backend which is needed for future ADT plugin
+  Implementation of the ADT backend

 - **/src/parl**
   Implementation of parallel processing - needed for the code search